wolejnr/100-Days-of-Code-Journal/log2.md

 * Done with grading scripts.
 * Completed the chapter on, "Creating and Manipulating your own Databases"
 * Completed Introduction to Databases and started Introduction to Data Visualization with Python.
 I now have 9 modules to go to complete the Data Scientist track

+### Day 73: November 29, 2018

+**Today's Progress**:
+* Completed the chapter on, "Customizing plots" in Introduction to Data Visualization with Python